Visualisation (guided imagery)

 This page tells you about visualisation for people with cancer.
 There is information about

-The idea behind visualisation is that you use the power of your imagination to help relieve symptoms or manage problems.
+The idea behind visualisation techniques is that you use the power of your imagination to help relieve symptoms or manage problems.
 Learning to direct and control images in your mind can help you to relax.
-This may help to
+These techniques are claimed to help with

-- Control some of the symptoms caused by your cancer or cancer treatments
+- Controlling some of the symptoms caused by cancer or cancer treatments

-- Boost your immune system to help your body fight off infections and promote healing
+- Boosting the immune system to help fight off infections and promote healing

 You may also hear visualisation called guided imagery.

 A trained therapist can help you learn how to practice visualisation.
 You create images in your mind that can help you to relax, feel less anxious, sleep better, and reduce pain.
 You use all of your senses – sight, touch, hearing, smell, and taste.
 For example, you may want to think of a place or activity that made you happy in the past.

 While you are learning the technique, your therapist talks you through the sort of images that it may be helpful to picture.
 They may ask you to imagine a peaceful place where you’d like to be.
 Or they might teach you to imagine yourself feeling well and strong.
 Many people find that they feel better after they imagine feeling stronger.
 Some people like to picture their body fighting off the cancer cells.

 A therapist may be able to teach you the best visualisation techniques for the times when you feel most stressed.
 They can show you short visualisation exercises or deeper relaxation techniques.

 You can practice visualisation without a therapist, using a music file, CD or tape.
 You can buy these online, from some book stores or health shops, and from some cancer support groups or centres.
 Ask your nurse if they can recommend any.
 Or you could contact one of the complementary therapy organisations.